proddata/crate/docs/admin/system-information.rst

 Certain statement types (such as ``SELECT`` statements) have additional labels in their classification.
-These labels are the names of the logical plan operators that are involved in the query.
+These labels are the names of the logical plan :ref:`operators <glossary-operator>` that are involved in the query.

 For example, the following ``UNION`` statement::